openstreetmap/stateofthemap-2024/calls/travel_grants.md

 ### Amount required

-The aspected cost amount requested is to indicate, please indicate it in US Dollars or Euros.
+The expected cost amount requested is to indicate, please indicate it in US Dollars or Euros.
 Applications without an explicit request of the amount required will not be considered.
-The minimum between the aspected cost and the grant size based on the residence country will be assigned.
+The minimum between the expected cost and the grant size based on the residence country will be assigned.

 ### OpenStreetMap and Community